„Pancreatic Development and Stem Cell Differentiation" Group

 Jana Krüger studied Biological Sciences at the University of Constance.
 After that she continued her studies at Ulm University, where she joined the Master program for Molecular Medicine.
 For her Master thesis with the topic “PDAC associated mutations in a pluripotent stem cell model” she joined the lab of Prof. Kleger, where she is now still working as a PhD student.
 Currently, she is generating different fluorescent reporter stem cell lines as a tool to investigate and improve pancreatic exocrine and endocrine differentiation of pluripotent stem cells to model pancreatic diseases like PDAC or diabetes

-• Profilbild von Dr. med Michael Melzer
+• Profilbild von Dr. med.
+Michael Melzer

-Dr. med Michael Melzer
+Dr. med.
+Michael Melzer

 Clinician Scientist